Connect with others who understand.

 • Living in an urban area

-Some systemic (whole-body) treatments such as biologics and methotrexate (Otrexup) have been shown to reduce mortality risk.
-Biologic treatments have been shown to reduce the risk of mortality in as few as three months of therapy.
-As researchers develop more systemic treatments for psoriasis, mortality rates may decrease further.
+Some systemic (whole-body) treatments such as biologics and methotrexate have been shown to reduce mortality risk in people with psoriasis.
+Research shows that biologic treatments can start lowering the risk of mortality in as little as three months of therapy.

 Psoriasis and Comorbidities